Read This First

 Prompt 1: The Challenge: When Should an AI Ask for Missing or Relevant Information?

-The section turns on Key Factors to Consider, Solutions to Improve AI Decision-Making, and Future Directions.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Key Factors to Consider, Solutions to Improve AI Decision-Making, and Future Directions in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Key Factors to Consider distinct from Solutions to Improve AI Decision-Making.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Key Factors to Consider distinct from Solutions to Improve AI Decision-Making.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 1. Key Factors to Consider: Task Complexity and Specificity When tasks are complex or involve specific domains (e.g., technical fields, planning tasks), it’s often necessary to ask for additional details.